How many of you have that one special family member that made your life so much better? We’d love to hear your stories!

 It was hard growing up in Oklahoma during the 40’s and 50’s — even harder when my granddaddy was too old and feeble to work.
 He was 32 when he married my granny.
 She was 16!
 My granny had to scratch out a living growing gardens and farm animals to keep those children fed.
 Everyone helped but none more than my Auntie Glory.

 I have fond memories of nearly all my aunts and uncles, but one stands out — My Auntie Glory.
 She was ten years older than my mother and was always there for the family.
 From the time my mother and her twin sister were born, my Auntie Glory took care of them.
-The twins were just 13 months older than their brother Harold and with still six kids in the house, my granny needed all the help she could get.
+The twins were just 13 months older than their brother Harold and till with six kids in the house, my granny needed all the help she could get.

 After a few months, my granny started feeling better and then she started worrying about my Auntie Glory.
 Glory looked tired all the time and wouldn’t leave the babies alone.
-Her shoulders were beginning to stoop and that’s when Granny pulled the plug on Auntie playing momma.
+Her shoulders were beginning to stoop and that’s when Granny pulled the plug on Auntie playing mama.

 Granny told me this herself.

 But throughout the years, my Auntie remained vigilant over the twins.
 When she graduated from high school she went to work and sent money back home for dress material so the girls would have school clothes to wear.
-She sent jeans for the boys and money to help will bills.
+She sent jeans for the boys and money to help with bills.
 She was amazing!
 She moved to California to help another sister out and worked on top of that.

 After she got married and had her own home in Los Angeles, she encouraged her six younger siblings to come out to find jobs; all the while she was raising her own kiddos.
 There were very few jobs back in Oklahoma where they all were raised.
 So, one by one they began to come out and stay at Auntie Glory’s until they got a job and were able to make it on their own.
-Her husband, my Uncle Bill worked at the Borax plant and he got all the boys a job, my daddy included.
+Her husband, my Uncle Bill, worked at the Borax plant and he got all the boys a job, my daddy included.

 When we moved from L.A. to Sacramento, my auntie was furious!
 But at least two or three times a year we’d go back and stay at her house for a visit.
 My daddy said he once remarked to my auntie, “How do you stand all of us dropping in and you having to cook for us all?”

-“These are the best times of my life,” daddy said she answered.
+“These are the best times of my life,” Daddy said she answered.
 “I live to see you all.
 You’re my family.”